sbpforward/Airbnb-in-Denver/README.md

 ![alt text](images/most-available-airbnb-listings-in-{city}-by-room-type.jpeg "Most Available Neighbourhoods in Denver & Room Type")
 ___

-I started to pull all of the information for the "entire home/apt" listings in Five Points, but then I went down a few rabbit holes.
+I started to pull all of the information on "entire home/apt" listings in Five Points, but then I went down a few rabbit holes.

 **A few things to note about the City and County of Denver's short-term rental regulations**:
 + To host on Airbnb, you need to apply for a short-term-rental license that costs $25.